About data models

 You can design a relatively simple data model where all of the necessary fields for a dataset tree are defined in its root dataset, meaning that all of the child datasets in the tree have the exact same set of fields as that root dataset.
 In such a data model, the child datasets would be differentiated from the root dataset and from each other only by their constraints.

 Root event, search, and transaction datasets also have inherited fields.
-These inherited fields are default fields that are extracted from from every event, such as
+These inherited fields are default fields that are extracted from every event, such as

 You cannot delete inherited fields, and you cannot edit their definitions.
 The only way to edit or remove an inherited field belonging to a child dataset is to delete or edit the field from the parent dataset it originates from as an extracted or calculated field.
 If the field originates in a root dataset as an inherited field, you won't be able to delete it or edit it.